UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When selling a home with a solar PPA, you can transfer the agreement, prepay the remainder, or buy out the system to own it.

-If you’re selling a home with a PPA, you generally have three options to handle the contract.
-Not every contract offers all three options, so it’s important to read your specific agreement or call the provider to confirm what’s available.
-The most common route is to transfer the agreement to the buyer.
-This allows the new homeowner to step into your shoes, taking over the payments and enjoying the solar energy.
-However, this is contingent on the buyer agreeing to the terms and passing the solar company’s credit check.
-Some buyers may be hesitant to take on a long-term contract they didn’t sign up for initially.
+The most common route is to transfer the agreement directly to the incoming buyer.
+This allows the new homeowner to seamlessly step into your shoes, taking over the monthly payments and enjoying the generated solar energy.
+However, this is heavily contingent on the buyer agreeing to the terms and passing the solar company’s required credit check.
+Some conservative buyers may be highly hesitant to take on a long-term contract they didn’t personally negotiate.

 Infographic comparing three home solar options (PPA/Lease, Buy, Moving) with pros and cons for each.